James Caldwell (clergyman): Biography

 Caldwell was born in Cub Creek in Charlotte County, Province of Virginia, the seventh son of John and Margaret Caldwell, who were Scots-Irish settlers, and traced their ancestry to Huguenots who fled France to Scotland in the 16th century, established Caldwell Castle and later defended the Ulster Plantation and Derry.
 James Caldwell graduated from the College of New Jersey (later called Princeton University) in 1759 and, although he inherited 500 acre in Cub Creek, chose to become pastor of the Presbyterian Church in Elizabethtown, New Jersey.
 He was an active partisan on the side of the Patriots, and was known as the "Fighting Parson".
 His church and his house were burned by Loyalists in 1780.

-While Caldwell was stationed with the army in Morristown, his wife Hannah was killed by British gunfire under disputed circumstances during the Battle of Connecticut Farms in what is now Union Township, an act which Union County immortalizes on their county seal to this day.
+While Caldwell was stationed with the army in Morristown, his wife Hannah was shot by a British light infantryman under disputed circumstances during the Battle of Connecticut Farms in what is now Union Township, an act which Union County immortalizes on their county seal to this day.
 His wife had been at home with their baby and a 3 year old toddler.
-As the British moved into Connecticut Farms, Hannah Caldwell was shot through a window or wall as she sat with her children on a bed.
+As British forces moved into the Connecticut Farms, Hannah Caldwell was shot through a window as she sat with her children on a bed.

-Caldwell, who fought in the Battle of Springfield, was killed on November 24, 1781, by an American sentry in Elizabethtown, New Jersey, when he refused to have a package inspected.
-The sentry, James Morgan, was hanged for murder on January 29, 1782 in Westfield, New Jersey, amid rumors that he had been bribed to kill the chaplain.
+Caldwell, who fought in the Battle of Springfield, was killed on November 24, 1781, by a sentry in Elizabethtown, New Jersey, when he refused to have a package inspected.
+The sentry, James Morgan, was hanged for murder on January 29, 1782, in Westfield, New Jersey, amid rumors that he had been bribed to kill the chaplain.
 Their nine orphaned children were raised by the family's friends.